cyclus/cyclus/README.rst

 This readme provides basic information about:
  - the dependencies required by Cyclus
- - the Cyclus installation command line
+ - installation of Cyclus from the command line
  - how to run Cyclus and the Cyclus unit tests

-The Cyclus Core contains all the fundamental pieces of the Cyclus framework required to interface with the input file, write the output file, and manage material flow during the simulation via the Dynamic Resource Exchange... but it does not contain any fuel cycle facilities.
+The Cyclus Core contains all the fundamental pieces of the Cyclus framework required to interface with the input file, write the output file, and manage material flow during the simulation via the Dynamic Resource Exchange.
+It does not contain any fuel cycle facility models.
 A set of nuclear facilities can be obtained by installing Cycamore, the Cyclus Additionnal Module.
 Cycamore is supported by the Cyclus Developer Team.

 Third party modules can also be installed (or developed) with additional facilities.
-Please visit the Cyclus website for a list of contributed modules.
+Please visit the Cyclus website for a `list of contributed modules <http://fuelcycle.org/user/index.html#archetypes>`_.

 - **For general information about Cyclus, visit the**  `Cyclus Homepage`_,